Curdflappers/CalculatorGame/docs/testing.md

 ```

 Adding a test case file automatically means it will be tested: all files in that folder are treated as test case files, so don't add anything else to that folder.

+### Developer Mode

+Running the program in developer mode allows the user to automatically write new test cases.
+Once a level is solved, the user is prompted to save the test case.
+If they choose to do so, they can then enter a filename.
+A file under the given name is then saved in the `/test-cases` directory with the ending `.cgl`.
+These test case files are automatically tested in [`/src/test/base/LevelTests.java`](/src/test/base/LevelTests.java).